samuelfneumann/RFDN/README.md

 ```

 The `checkpoint_file` parameter is an absolute path to the file at which you
 would like to save checkpoints of the model during the training process.

-If applicable, the Trainer object will save the learning curve data in the
-current working directory.
+The
+learning curve data is also saved to this file.